 2702.2.13 Pyrophoric materials.
 Emergency power shall be provided for occupancies with silane gas in accordance with the fire code.

 2702.2.16 Underground buildings.
-Emergency and standby power shall be provided in underground buildings in accordance with Sections 405.8 and 405.9.
+Emergency and standby power shall be provided in underground buildings as required in Section 405.

 2703.2 Cutting, notching, and boring.
 The cutting, notching and boring of wood and steel framing members, structural members and engineered wood products shall be in accordance with this code and as prescribed by the registered design professional.